 I am often asked by parents and students for guidance in navigating the test prep waters.
 As a nationally sought after test prep expert specializing in the ACT test, I have seen a little of everything in my twelve plus years in test prep—and 22 years in the high school English classroom.
 Although there is no “one size fits all” answer, there are some pieces of advice that pertain to 90% of students.

-Here are my top 5 reasons to take the April & June ACT / March and May SAT tests.
+Here are my top 5 reasons to take the April & June ACT (Saturday tests only) / March and May SAT tests.